Jp (magazine): History

-Jp was essentially a do-it-yourself manual for any Jeep owner looking to modify, restore, and maintain their Jeep, and each issues contained articles on products, how-to's, upgrades, performance tests, product shootouts, and more.
+Jp was essentially a do-it-yourself manual for any Jeep owner looking to modify, restore, and maintain their Jeep, and each issue contained articles on products, how-to's, upgrades, performance tests, product shootouts, and more.
 Events were also covered in the magazine, from trail rides in the USA to international competitions and off-road events.
 Also featured were stories on Jeep history, news, and concept vehicles.
 The magazine covered Jeep trends and trends in the aftermarket industry.

 Types of Jeeps

 Jp covered every Jeep vehicle model in history.
 These included the Jeep Wrangler, Jeep CJ, Jeep Grand Cherokee, Jeep Cherokee, Jeep Wagoneer, Jeepster Commando, Jeep Forward Control, Jeep Liberty, Jeep Commander, Jeep Compass, and Jeep Patriot.

 Project Jeeps

 Jp did multiple Jeep buildups over the years, from "low-buck" to putting in crazy engines.
 Some of the project Jeeps were: